elamicon/zeas-site/tool-introduction/_index.md

 * **Corpus of inscriptions:** The name of the inscription is given in majuscule or minuscule letters depending on the convention of the respective research field.
 The superscript names the sub-group a certain inscription is grouped in.
 The line of the inscription (as decided by the GEAS consortium in cases of doubt) is given in Roman numbers and pinned at the beginning of each line.
 (Please contact GEAS if you have evidence for a different writing direction or a different line order.)
 If a line is interrupted by a physical rupture of the artefact, this is noted by   .
 Visible traces of illegible signs are noted by , disregarding the conventions of the respective research field.
 In order to reproduce sequences in your dextroverse scientific articles, please use the toolbox to change the direction into LtR.
 For each inscription we offer either a slide with all photographs and drawings available in the literature including archaeological information and references to the excavation reports, or a link leading to friendly online corpora which meet scientific standards, and collaborate with GEAS.

 ## Fonts

 To copy text snippets from the GEAS decipherment tool and use them in your documents, you need to install the fonts on your system.
-When the fonts are available on your system, you can choose them in all applications, and generate PDF documents containing the glyphs.
+You can choose them in all applications, and generate PDF documents containing the glyphs.

-Downlad the [GEAS font collection](/tool/fonts/GEAS-Fonts.zip) and unzip it.
-Copy the TTF files to your system font directory.
+Downlad the [GEAS font collection](/tool/fonts/GEAS-Fonts.zip) and get faster in composing your articles and notes.

-We've combined the font glyphs with the Liberation font so that you can write text including GEAS glyphs without havint to switch to another font.
-The Liberation fonts and our derivative GEAS font are available under the SIL Open Font License (OFL).
-The OFL is a free, open source license that allows you to use, modify, and distribute the fonts.
+We've combined the font glyphs with the Liberation font so that you can write text including GEAS glyphs without having to switch to another font.
+The Liberation fonts as well as the derivative GEAS-Liberation font is available under the SIL Open Font License (OFL).
+This allows you to use, modify, and distribute the fonts.
 The license is available on the [SIL website](https://scripts.sil.org/OFL).

-It is possible to combine the GEAS font with other fonts such as Verdana, but due to licensing restrictions, we cannot publish font packages of such combinations.
+It is possible to combine the GEAS font with other fonts such as Verdana, Times New Roman etc., but due to licensing restrictions, we cannot publish font packages of such combinations.
+Feel free and ask for a specific combined font according to the requirements of your publishing house.

+## Citation
+The corpora published to this date can be cited as follows:
+Elamicon = Online Corpus of Linear Elamite inscriptions (OCLEI) Byblicon = Online Corpus of Byblos Inscriptions (OCBI) Deir Alla = Online Corpus of Deir Alla Inscriptions (OCDAI) Raeticon = Collection of Sign Variants in Raetic Inscriptions (linked to [TIR](https://tir.univie.ac.at/wiki/Main_Page) with gratitude to Corinna Salomon)
+Leponticon = Collection of Sign Variants in Lepontic, Camunic, and Brembonic Inscriptions (linked to [LexLep](https://lexlep.univie.ac.at/wiki/Main_Page) with gratitude to David Stifter)
+Etruricon = Collection of Sign Variants in Etruscan Inscriptions (no text corpus published) Runicon = Collection of Linguistic Sign Variants in the Elder Futhark (no text corpus published)